Lohavani/GDELT_git_test/README.md

 Abhinav Sharma - sc21as : Data extraction , transformation, load and feature engineering.
 Generating the datasets and creating a real-time dashboard using GDELT API <br/>

-Lohavani Sevveral - sc21ls :
+Lohavani Sevverl - sc21ls : Data analysis, prediction and benchmarking of predicted results.

 ### The directory Abhinav Sharma - sc21as consists of the following items.
 1. Raw data file collection system : It is a data collection system developed for local machine to collect the medical protest event data from GDELT